What determines a baby's eye color?

 Blue-eyed vs. brown-eyed

 While it's unusual, it is possible for blue-eyed parents to have a brown-eyed child.
 Brown and maybe green are considered dominant, but even two browns can make a blue-eyed baby because there are no full 100 percent definite rules, so you can only go by a percent.

-Sign up with babyMed to get pregnancy alerts and updates about your baby's development.
+Sign up to get pregnancy alerts and updates on your baby's development.

 If both of you have brown eyes, then there is generally a 25% chance that the baby will have blue eyes if both of you carry the recessive blue-eye gene.
 But if only one of you has a recessive blue-eye gene, and the other has two brown, dominant genes, then there is a less than 1% chance of the baby having blue eyes.

 Each person carries two copies of every gene, one copy inherited from mom and one inherited from dad.
 Homozygous means that the two copies match (for example, maybe both copies are for brown eyes).
 If someone is heterozygous, it means that the two copies of the gene differ (for example, one for brown and one for non-brown).
 It's usually impossible to determine by looking at a person's eye color whether she is heterozygous or homozygous.